Pian Upe Game Reserve

 Nature Walks: Nature walks can be arranged with a guide from the Uganda Wildlife Authority.
 The nature walks provide arguably the best way to explore the reserve.
 The walks will live give you that great feeling of being in true African wilderness because there are very few humans to be seen.
 This is something that cannot be said for the major national parks like Murchison Falls.
 As you walk, you are bound to encounter various reptiles, birds, primates and herds of antelopes.

-Cultural Encounters: As already mentioned earlier, the tribes living close to Pian Upe game reserve are the Karamajong and Kalenjin.
-These nomadic pastoralists how depend on their cattle for survival in this semi-arid region.
+Cultural Encounters: As already mentioned earlier, the tribes living close to Pian Upe game reserve are the Karamojong and Kalenjin.
+These nomadic pastoralists now depend on their cattle for survival in this semi-arid region.
 Their culture is unique and kept intact despite continued exposure to modernization.
 While on a guided community walk, you can learn about how the locals go about their daily lives.
-You can go and watch evening traditional Karamajong dances/drama and marriage ceremonies if you are lucky.
+You can go and watch traditional dances and drama in the evenings arranged by the Karamojong.
+If you are lucky, you might even attend a marriage ceremony.
 The best place to learn about the culture of the people in the area is the new Karamoja cultural museum located at the foothills of Mount Moroto.
-The museum holds a large collection of items/artifacts that describe the culture of the Karamajong.
+The museum holds a large collection of items/artifacts that describe the culture of the Karamojong.

-The best time to go to Pian Upe Wildlife Reserve
+The best time to visit Pian Upe Wildlife Reserve

 Pian Upe game reserve, receives two dry seasons and one rainy season.
 January to March is the driest part of the year.
 November to December is also dry but the vegetation is still green after the rains between April and October.